Strand, Western Cape: Central business district

 The town has a business district attracting customers from the surrounding basin.
 The CBD offers banks, numerous shopping malls, restaurants, and supermarkets.
 Friedman & Cohen is the largest single shop in the CBD and serves as a major attraction for residents and visitors.
 The major shopping malls in the area include the Dorpsmeent Centre, Somerset Mall.
-The latter is not in the CBD, but outside the town, on the border of Somerset West.
+The latter is not in the CBD, but outside the town, on the border of Somerset West, next to the N2 road.

 Strand's central business district is entirely surrounded by Strand North and Strand South.
 Strand Beach Road is divided into three sections - the Golden Mile (also known as Melkbaai) is located between Lourens River and Hibernian Towers (cnr.
 Beach Road and Sarel Cilliers Road), the central part of Beach Road stretches between Sarel Cilliers Road and the Pavilion complex, whilst the Platinum Mile is located along Blakes Beach and between Odeon Towers and the Ocean View Hotel.